cs1302uga/cs1302-ce04/README.md

    ```

 1. Change into the `cs1302-ce04` directory that was just created and look around.
 There should be
    multiple Java files somewhere in the directory structure.
 You may want to execute the `find` command
-on the `src` directory for a quick, easy-to-read view of its contents.
+   on the `src` directory for a quick, easy-to-read view of the directory contents.

    * What are the fully qualified names for the classes contained in the Java files?
    * What is the path to the default package for source code relative to the `cs1302-ce04`
      directory?

+1. The directory you downloaded contains a Java implementation of the Unix `cat` utility.
+Use the Unix
+   `cat` utility to output the contents of `MyCat.java` to the terminal.

-1. Read through the Java code in the two files.
+1. Read through the Java code in `MyCat.java` and `Printer.java`.
 Note, there is a dependency between the two files.
-Based
-   on the dependencies, which `.java` file must be compiled first?
+   Based on the dependencies, which `.java` file must be compiled first?

 1. From the `cs1302-ce04` directory, try to compile each Java file separately.

-   **Note** The files likely contain some compile-time (syntax) errors.
+   **Note** In this step, you may encounter a compile-time (syntax) error.
    If the compiler displays multiple errors, then only look at the first one!
 That first
    error may have a domino / cascading effect on the rest of the file.

-   For each compile-time error, answer the following in your notes:
+   Answer the following in your notes about the compile-time error:

    * In what file is the error?
    * On what line in the source code is the error?